Toyota Belta: North America

+For Mexican market, the sedan was sold with a combination of North American market and general export markets specifications.

 The 2007 Yaris sedan received EPA fuel economy ratings of 40 mpgus on the highway and 34 mpgus in the city, with a fuel capacity of 42 L. However, because the EPA changed the way they calculate fuel economy, ratings were revised for the 2008 model year and the Yaris was rated at 29 mpgus city/36 mpgus mpg highway for the manual transmission, and 29 mpgus mpg city/35 mpgus mpg highway for the automatic version.

 For the 2009 model year which was a facelift, all Yaris sedans received updated styling with a new grille, alloy designs, interior fabric, standard side curtain airbags and anti-lock brakes.
 There are also options such as a leather-wrapped steering wheel/shift knob and satellite radio.
+The TRD options were also expanded with additional rear sway bar, clutch assembly for manual transmission and many more.